 Step 2: Rub it into the stain in a circular motion.
 It’ll start to loosen up the paint stain naturally so you don’t need to rub that hard.

-Yes, but do stress that, “special types” part.
-You need one of those pumice/grit based soaps made for tough jobs.
+Definitely not “soap” per se, but yes, there are some hand cleaners out there that are pumice/grit based and made for tough jobs.
 The ingredients like “grit” and “pumice” sound kind of harsh, but they do wonders for painty hands – it’s the paint part they’re tough on, not your skin, which is great.